indrakumar077/DSA-View/src/features/questions/visualizations/README.md

 ### 1. Create Visualization Page

-Create a new folder in `src/features/questions/visualizations/` with your question name:
+Create a new folder in the appropriate topic folder within `src/features/questions/visualizations/`.
+Questions are organized by topic (similar to Striver's DSA sheet):

 ```
+visualizations/
+  ├── Array/
+  │   ├── TwoSum/
+  │   │   └── TwoSumVisualizationPage.tsx
+  │   ├── BestTimeToBuyAndSellStock/
+  │   │   └── BestTimeToBuyAndSellStockVisualizationPage.tsx
-YourQuestion/
+  │   └── YourQuestion/
-  └── YourQuestionVisualizationPage.tsx
+  │       └── YourQuestionVisualizationPage.tsx
+  ├── Stack/
+  ├── Linked List/
+  └── ...
 ```

+**Topic-based organization:**
+- Questions are grouped by their primary topic/category
+- Common topics: Array, Stack, Linked List, Binary Tree, Dynamic Programming, etc.
+- If a question belongs to multiple topics, place it in the primary topic folder

 ### 2. Use Reusable Components